RestartYourLove/MainRepo/README.md

 # MainRepo
 Hello! ^_^
 We are 3 ladies from She Goes Tech Java II Bootcamp course – Jelizaveta Simanoviča, Līvija Paegle and Aleksandra Gorbule.

 It is our Final project Web Application "RestartYourLove”.
-The main idea is about understanding, improving relationships and feeling better each other .
+TheMAIN IDEA is about understanding, improving relationships and feeling better each other.

-Our project will solve at least 2 most popular questins:
+Our project will solve at least 2 most popular questions:
 1. What to do in the evening?
 2. What to do TOGETHER?
 The content inside the App is like calendar for one month with 30 tasks/challenges).
 For example: